 “Therefore let no one boast in men.
 For all things are yours: whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come–all are yours.
 And you are Christ’s, and Christ is God’s.”
 (1 Cor.
 3:21-23 NKJV).

-Faith is you believing the truths from God’s Word and speaking and acting according to the truths.
+Faith is you believing the truths of God’s Word and speaking and acting according to the truths.
 Faith is you seeing and receiving what God has already given in Christ and done for you through the finished work of Christ.

-Faith is not you seeking to push, motivate, compel or force God by any means to give or do anything for you on the account of your self-righteousness or holiness; rather, it is you believing that God has already given you everything on the account of your faith in the finished work of Christ.
+Faith is not you seeking to push, motivate, compel or force God by any means to give or do anything for you on the account of your self-righteousness or holiness; rather, it is you believing that God has already given you everything on the account of the finished work of Christ.

 Beloved, if you have the true and living faith, you will rejoice in hope, be patient in tribulation, and continue steadfastly in prayer, giving glory to God “and being fully convinced that what He had promised He was also able to perform.”
 (Rom.
 4:21 NKJV).

-But, how does true faith operate?
+But how does true faith operate?

 Find out in the next piece!